movementlabsxyz/mysticeti/docs/consensus-proof.md

 Lemma 6a:
-If at round x, 2f+1 blocks from distinct authorities certify a block A at a previous round then any block in the next round will contain at least 1 block that certifies A at round x.
+If at round x, 2f+1 blocks from distinct authorities certify a block A at a previous round then **any block in the next round will contain at least 1 block that certifies A at round x.**

 Lemma 6b:
-If at a round x, 2f+1 blocks from distinct authorities certify a block A at a previous round, then all blocks at future rounds > x will certify that block.
+If at a round x, 2f+1 blocks from distinct authorities certify a block A at a previous round, then **all blocks at future rounds > x will certify that block**.

 Lemma 7:
 If some correct node commits a leader at round k, then all correct nodes will commit the